-INIT=Y will initialize the control information in the 3800 printer with a folded character arrangement table, the 10-pitch Gothic character set (12-pitch for the 3800 Model 3), and a six lines per inch FCB corresponding to the forms size in the printer.
+INIT=Y will initialize the control information in the 3800 printer with a folded character arrangement table, the 10-pitch Gothic character set, and a six lines per inch FCB corresponding to the forms size in the printer.
 COPIES and COPYNR will be initialized to 1, FLASH and MODIFY will be initialized to none, and BURST will be initialized to N (continuous forms).
 For INIT=N, all control information for the 3800 printer will remain unchanged.
 Any parameters included on the same macro statement as the INIT operand will be processed after printer initialization has been completed.
 This operand is valid for the 3800 printer only.